 Living with a roommate for the first time was definitely a new challenge and there were a lot of things I learned that year.
 But the key things I took away from the experience are:

-- Set out rules and expectation from the start
+- Set out rules and expectations from the start

 This is really important to avoid disrespecting or hurting the other person down the road.
 My roommate and I were able to agree/compromise on all of our rules, such as sleeping schedules, clean up duties, and guest policy.
 This was something that really allowed us to understand each other’s habits and to respect each other’s space.